- Donate Now

 We offer paid and volunteer counselor positions for individuals who are interested in working with our weekend camp programs.

 Paid counselor positions are available to individuals who have completed high school and are 18 years of age or older.
-Please contact Tommy Howard, Program Manager, if you are interested in this opportunity.
+Please contact Ali Miller, Program Coordinator, if you are interested in this opportunity.
 Click here for an application and more information.

 Volunteer Counselor positions are open to individuals ages 14 and up.
 Please click here for more information.